mlflow/mlflow/docs/source/quickstart.rst

 After signing up, run ``databricks configure`` to create a credentials file for MLflow, specifying https://community.cloud.databricks.com as the host.

-Add the following to the start of your program to log to the Community Edition server:
+To log to the Community Edition server, set the ``MLFLOW_TRACKING_URI`` environment variable to "databricks", or add the following to the start of your program:

   .. code-section::